Bernard-A/IoTRoam-Tutorial/End-Device.md

 In any case, If you want to go back to the [Architecture page]

 ## Footnotes
-[1]: The example to install screen is for Fedora.
+<a name="myfootnote1">1</a>: The example to install screen is for Fedora.
 You install ‘screen’ if you don’t have according to your Linux distro requirements

 [Multitech mDoT]: https://www.multitech.com/brands/multiconnect-mdot
 [Micro Developer Kit]: https://www.multitech.com/brands/micro-mdot-devkit